 Welcome to the Electrical, Computer and Communication Engineering (ECCE) Department at Notre Dame University-Louaize.
 The ECCE department is highly recognized for its two undergraduate programs, the Electrical Engineering and the Computer and Communication Engineering that are accredited by the Accreditation Board for Engineering and Technology (ABET, http://www.abet.org/about-abet

-The ECCE department offers undergraduate degree programs in Electrical Engineering and in Computer and Communication Engineering, both programs are 150 credits and they can be completed in 4 years including 8 regular semesters and 3 summer sessions.
-They provide students with a strong background in mathematics, basic sciences, computer science, laboratory work, practical training, engineering science and design and some complementary studies (general education requirements), in conformity with the requirements of the Lebanese Order of Engineers.
+).
+Both programs consist of 150 credits; they can be completed in 4 years including 8 regular semesters and 3 summer sessions.
+They are designed to provide the students with a strong background in mathematics, basic sciences, computer science, laboratory work, practical training, engineering science and design and some complementary studies (general education requirements), in conformity with the requirements of the Lebanese Order of Engineers and Architects.

-For any queries related to the ECCE department, do not hesitate to contact me at email@example.com
+For any inquiry related to the DCEE, do not hesitate to contact me at email@example.com

 Semaan Georges, Chairperson